 • Cancer stem cells in fatty tissue that primarily use fat for energy may be more resistant to your immune system's ability to clear cancer cells from your body.

-My Recommendations Avoid being overweight, since excess weight is associated with increased risk for many different types of cancers, diabetes, heart attacks, strokes and premature death.
+Avoid being overweight, since excess weight is associated with increased risk for many different types of cancers, diabetes, heart attacks, strokes and premature death.
 If you already have a cancer and are overweight, try to lose the extra weight.
 At present, extensive research shows that intermittent fasting may be the most effective method for long-term weight loss.